OpenTextCollections/opentextcollections.github.io/index.md

 All text collections will be available as versioned publications, which can be updated as necessary.

+- Can I publish my text elsewhere?
+Can I submit texts which have already been published?

+OTC does not require exclusivity.
+You are free to submit collections based on texts which are already available elsewhere (provided this does not infringe upon third party rights), and you are free to reuse OTC texts elsewhere.

 - What is the legal framework?

 - How will peer review be organized?

 - What ways are there to read or otherwise interact with a given text collection?

+We treat text collections as research data and store them in a structured format in the backend.
+For different audiences, we will make the data available in different formats.
+As a default, we will provide HTML, PDF, and print-on-demand books for human readers and CSV and JSON-LD for machine consumption.

 - Will there be audio? video?